Online Maximum Independent Set of Hyperrectangles: Unit Hypercubes

-\paragraph{Proposed Algorithm} Our proposed algorithm is ``greedy with probability $p$'': if the newest hypercube in the input does not overlap with previously accepted hypercubes, accept it with probability $p$.
+Our proposed algorithm is ``greedy with probability $p$'': if the newest hyperrectangle in the input does not overlap with previously accepted hyperrectangles, accept it with probability $p$.
 For any $p \in [0,1]$, we will denote this algorithm by \greedy{p}.
-If the adversary makes none of the input overlap, this gives us a ratio of $1/p$. so the competitive ratio is at least $1/p$ for any $p$.
+If the adversary makes none of the input overlap, this gives us a ratio of $1/p$, so the competitive ratio is at least $1/p$ for any $p$.
 If the adversary repeatedly gives a $d$-cube and then $2^d - 1$ disjoint hypercubes that intersect it (as in the adaptive case), then the ratio is

 Differentiating the denominator, we have $2^d - (2^{d+1} - 2) p$, which has a zero at $p = \frac{2^{d-1}}{2^d - 1}$, giving us a ratio of $\frac{(2^d - 1)^2}{4^{d-1}}$.
 Thus, the competitive ratio is at least $\frac{(2^d - 1)^2}{4^{d-1}}$ for $n = 2^d$ and $p = \frac{2^{d-1}}{2^d - 1}$.
 This ratio is approximately 4 for large $d$.